nnphong1904/react-native-pdftron/API.md

 ```

 #### initialToolbar
-string, optional, defaults to none
+one of the [`Config.DefaultToolbars`](./src/Config/Config.js) constants or the `id` of a custom toolbar object, optional, defaults to none

 Defines which [`annotationToolbar`](#annotationToolbars) should be selected when the document is opened.